 At Robinson Family Eyecare Clinic, we strive to provide primary eye care for the whole family.
 Comprehensive eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a Doctor of Optometry.
 By diagnosing eye and vision conditions early on, Dr. Robinson is able provide treatment options and in many cases restore or prevent vision loss.
+Dr. Robinson recommends children have their first eye examination starting at the age of 3.
 The American Optometric Association (AOA) recommends yearly comprehensive eye examinations for ages 18 & under and every two years for over the age of 18, depending on your medical history.

 Eye Exam and Consultation

 During an eye exam, Dr. Frank Robinson will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
 Your family history and previous eye or vision conditions will also be discussed during this part of the examination.
 Dr. Robinson will consider this information when determining any additional testing needed and/or recommendations for your eyeglasses or contact lenses.